 As a result, many families are forced to take out loans just to cover this bill, which at an already upsetting time, may be particularly stressful.
 A whole-of-life insurance policy could help avoid this issue.
 The payout would provide the funds required to clear the inheritance tax bill without your loved ones needing to take out a loan or go into their own savings to cover it.
 This though, is reliant on the policy being written in trust.

-Whole-of-life cover may also appeal if you are determined to leave some form of inheritance to your loved ones, or if you want to help with your funeral costs.
+Whole life insurance may also appeal if you are determined to leave some form of inheritance to your loved ones, or if you want to help with your funeral costs.

 Many people who have a life insurance policy in place tend not to review it very often, however, it’s important to understand if the policy still meets your needs (as well as finding cheaper life insurance) - that’s where Cavendish can help.